Elm leaf beetle

 - Predators.
 Last summer I trialled the release of lacewing larvae which are general insect predators on a client’s large golden elm at a commercial premises.
 This tree is a magnificent specimen however it is planted next to a bitumen car parking area, so half of its roots system would not have direct access to water and could be suffering from soil compaction.
 Under the guidance of Stuart Pettigrew, an Integrated Pest Management specialist who runs Bug Central (www.bugcentral.com.au), we released lacewing larvae up into the crown of this golden elm.
 T here have been six releases so far, about 2 to three weeks apart since we first noticed a few holes in the leaves in mid-November.
 We monitored the pest regularly and while the pest was still present, the tree remained healthy looking and there was evidence of the pest being eaten by something.
 There was still some minor leaf damage from the pest however it was significantly better than the previous year with no treatment.
 The aim of releasing the lacewing larvae is to set up a resident population, so that in the long term the pest problem may reduce as we see a build-up of resident lacewings.
 We limited our lacewing releases to just three, which was about the same cost as doing tree injection.
 Now neither lacewing release or tree injection are a cheap option … however what price can we put upon bee decline?
 If it turns out that lacewings are not the answer, the let’s investigate other biological control.

-If you have never read anything about neonicotinoids please read this link Where have all the ladybirds gone? written by two Australian IPM guys Stephen Goodwin and Marilyn Steiner.
+If you have never read anything about neonicotinoids please read these links Where have all the ladybirds gone?
+Part 1 and Where have all the ladybirds gone?
+Part 2 written by two Australian IPM guys Stephen Goodwin and Marilyn Steiner.
 You can also read two articles from The Australasian Beekeeper at Neonicotinoids in Australia – part 2 which only came out in August 2016 or the first article Neonicotinoids in Australia written in 2011.